MarioPisaturo/my-personal-website/src/pages/about.md

 – Books 📚
 – Nature 🍂

-Digital nomad - I live somewhere in Italy.
+I live somewhere in Italy.

 The opinions stated here are my own, not those of my company!